 Using this book will teach me the language used as well as a guide to what the 12 steps are and mean.
 I can utilize the book as a reference when reading other resources to see if it matches up to their guidelines.

 Zhou, Y., Zhao, M., Zhou, C., & Li, R. (2016).
 Sex differences in drug addiction and response to exercise intervention: From human to animal studies.
-Frontiers In Neuroendocrinology, 4024-41. doi:10.1016/j.yfrne.2015.07.001
+Frontiers in Neuroendocrinology, 4024-41. doi:10.1016/j.yfrne.2015.07.001

 The article discusses how physical exercise in an eight week program benefits patients with diverse medical and behavioral conditions.
 The study test the efficacy of an 8-week fitness plan including endurance and resistance style training programs.
 These test, measure an addict that are detoxing off of methamphetamine dependence.